International German Genealogy Partnership

 [Located in Category: Databases, Records, Search]

-The International Confederation of Genealogy and Heraldry was founded in Brussels (Belgium) on November 13, 1971 with a view to creating and maintaining lasting ties of collaboration between associations and federations whose purpose is the study of genealogy and of heraldry, to defend the interests of the genealogical and heraldic world with the national organizations and to support the associations and national federations in their relations with the official organizations of their respective countries.
-Its purpose is to promote the organization of international congresses of genealogical and heraldic sciences and the realization of the motions which are voted there.
+The International Confederation of Genealogy and Heraldry was founded in Brussels (Belgium) on November 13, 1971 with a view to creating and maintaining lasting collaborative links between associations and federations whose purpose is the study of genealogy and of heraldry, to defend the interests of the genealogical and heraldic world with national bodies and to support national associations and federations in their relations with the official bodies of their respective countries.
+Its purpose is to promote the organization of international congresses of genealogical and heraldic sciences and the realization of the motions voted on there.

 [Located in Category: Societies, Organizations]